 - Puerto Viejo – here you will get amazing beaches on the Caribbean coast as well as a big dose of animals in the national parks and rescue centres.
 Check out our guide to Puerto Viejo here, and our guide to the famous national park Cahuita here.

 - Monteverde – completely the opposite of Puerto Viejo as this place is a cloud forest inland!
 Daniel and I really enjoyed exploring Monteverde, especially in the wet season.

 If you have a bit more time you could also cross the border to Panama to check to the famous backpacker spot of Bocas del Toro.
 Here is our guide to the border crossing and here is our guide to Bocas del Toro.

 Don’t skip San Jose completely.
-There is so much culture to experience here and it is such an easy city to see fairly quickly.
-I hope my list of things to do in San Jose, Costa Rica downtown is helpful and you enjoy the city as much as I did!
+There is so much culture to experience there and it is such an easy city to see fairly quickly.
+I hope my list of things to do in San Jose, Costa Rica is helpful and you enjoy the city as much as I did!